kmcelwee/fsi-web-scraping-seminar/seminar-1/apis.md

 # Introduction to working with APIs

-An API ("Application Programming Interface", you don't need to remember that, no one does.) is a collection of commands you can issue over the internet to collect data from websites.
+An API ("Application Programming Interface", you don't need to remember that, no one does) is a collection of commands you can issue over the internet to collect data from websites.
 Collecting this data is usually done over code, but you can also see this data by just visiting URLs in your browser.